foodsAvoid standard versions

 How is malt vinegar sourced and updated?

-Gluten-Free Compass editorial team maintains Is Malt Vinegar Gluten-Free as source-aligned practical guidance.
-For malt vinegar, the source family is Coeliac UK Gluten-Free Diet, and the page uses that source for general label rules, gluten-containing grain boundaries, cross-contact framing, or practical food-decision limits.
-The update check stays tied to malt vinegar is commonly made from barley malt and shows up on chips, fries, sauces, and pub food.
+Gluten-Free Compass editorial team maintains Is Malt Vinegar Gluten Free?
+Label Rules + Safe Checks as source-aligned practical guidance.
+For malt vinegar, the source family is Coeliac UK Gluten-Free Diet, and the page uses that source for general label rules, gluten-containing grain boundaries, cross-contact framing, or practical food limits.
+Read the current label, check the package or menu wording, and ask about the kitchen setup before relying on malt vinegar.

-Published 2026-06-06; updated 2026-07-04.
-Corrections for malt vinegar should include the product, label, restaurant, kitchen, or planning context that changed the decision, then go through /contact/.
+Published 2026-06-06; updated 2026-08-10.
+Corrections for malt vinegar should include the product, label, restaurant, kitchen, or planning context that changed the food choice, then go through /contact/.
+Check malt vinegar ingredient list, gluten-free claim, sauce base, and formula-change risk again before reusing this malt vinegar answer for a new brand, restaurant, batch, or shared tool.

 Read first

-Start the is sourced and updated part for malt vinegar with barley malt, malt vinegar, and vinegar powder instead of a broad category assumption.
+Start the is sourced and updated part for malt vinegar with malt vinegar powder, barley malt, and malt instead of a broad category assumption.

 Watch change